-Within the area of skin cancer prevention, she has extensively lead and participated in the development and execution of epidemiological and interventional studies, many of them specifically related to skin cancer chemoprevention studies.
-She lead the first case-control study with over 400 cases melanoma at the Harvard Cancer Center indicating a potential role of NSAIDs as a preventive agent.
-This effort was followed by the first NCI/DCP funded interventional study to evaluate the safety and tolerability of Sulindac in high-risk nevi phenotypes at risk for melanoma development.
-She is also one of the founder dermatologists of the Oncology Cooperative/Melanoma Prevention Working Group in 2002 seeking to enhance a multidisciplinary approach nation-wide to the increasing need for skin cancer prevention.
-Dr. Curiel has served as a Co-PI on the previously funded Skin Cancer Chemoprevention Program Project Grant at the UACC, and effectively lead the completion of the proposed translational studies.
+Within the area of skin cancer prevention, she has extensively led and participated in the development and execution of epidemiological and interventional studies, many of them specifically related to skin cancer chemoprevention studies.
+She led the first case-control study with more than 400 cases of melanoma at the Harvard Cancer Center indicating a potential role of NSAIDs as a preventive agent.
+This effort was followed by the first NCI/DCP-funded interventional study to evaluate the safety and tolerability of Sulindac in high-risk nevi phenotypes at risk for melanoma development.
+She is also one of the founder dermatologists of the Oncology Cooperative/Melanoma Prevention Working Group in 2002 seeking to enhance a multidisciplinary approach nationwide to the increasing need for skin cancer prevention.
+Dr. Curiel has served as a co-PI on the previously funded Skin Cancer Chemoprevention Program Project Grant at the UACC, and effectively led the completion of the proposed translational studies.

 An additional aspect of her interest in digital imaging is reflected by her leadership role within the International Skin Imaging Collaboration where she co-leads the imaging acquisition working group.
 The overall objective of this expert group is to lead the standardization of digital imaging in the dermatology field.